-Lady Gaga rallies voters for Hillary in North Carolina - CNN Video
+Lady Gaga rallies voters for Clinton in North Carolina - CNN Video

 JUST WATCHED

-Lady Gaga rallies voters for Hillary in North Carolina
+Lady Gaga rallies voters for Clinton in North Carolina

 Replay